-Declan McKeon has served as an outside director of the Company since April 2010.
+Declan McKeon has served as an outside Director of the Company since April 2010.
 Mr. McKeon was a partner in PricewaterhouseCoopers from 1986 to 2007.
 His roles included leadership of the audit and business advisory team for PricewaterhouseCoopers Ireland, membership of the PricewaterhouseCoopers Europe audit and business advisory services executive and market sector leader for consumer and industrial products.
-Mr. McKeon is a non-executive director of Ryanair plc, remains a consultant to PricewaterhouseCoopers and sits on the audit committee of the Royal College of Surgeons in Ireland.
+Mr. McKeon is a non-executive Director of Ryanair plc and GC Aesthetics.
 Mr. McKeon holds a Bachelor of Commerce and Masters in Business Studies from University College Dublin and is a Fellow of The Institute of Chartered Accountants in Ireland.

 Professor William Hall has served as an outside Director of the Company since February 2013.
-He is a renowned expert in infectious diseases and virology, is Chair of Medical Microbiology and Director of the Centre for Research in Infectious Diseases at University College Dublin's (UCD) School of Medicine and Medical Science.
-He is also a director of UCD's National Virus Reference Laboratory and is a consultant microbiologist at St. Vincent's University Hospital Dublin.
-Professor Hall also serves as a consultant to the Minister of Heath and Children in the Republic of Ireland, providing input on a number of topics including influenza pandemic preparedness and bioterrorism.
+He is a renowned expert in infectious diseases and virology, is Chair of Medical Microbiology and Director of the Centre for Research in Infectious Diseases at University College Dublin's (UCD) School of Medicine and

+Medical Science.
+He is also a Director of UCD's National Virus Reference Laboratory and is a consultant microbiologist at St. Vincent's University Hospital Dublin.
+Professor Hall also serves as a consultant to the Minister of Health and Children in the Republic of Ireland, providing input on a number of topics including influenza pandemic preparedness and bioterrorism.
 Prior to his tenure at UCD, Professor Hall was Professor and Head of the Laboratory of Medical Virology, Senior Physician and Director of the Clinical Research Centre at the Rockefeller University in New York.
 He previously served as an Assistant and Associate Professor of Medicine at Cornell University.
 Professor Hall is a board member of The Atlantic Philanthropies and is a co-founder of the Global Virus Network.

-Mary Pendergast has served as an outside director of the Company since February 2014.
+Mary Pendergast has served as an outside Director of the Company since February 2014.
 She is an expert in the regulatory aspects of drug development and is President of Pendergast Consulting, a consulting firm that advises biopharmaceutical companies, patient groups, professional and advocacy organisations, governments and academic and financial institutions.
 Prior to founding her own firm, Ms. Pendergast was Executive Vice President of Government Affairs at Elan Corporation plc from 1998 to 2003.
 Ms. Pendergast also spent more than 18 years at the US Food and Drug Administration (FDA), serving as Deputy Commissioner and Senior Advisor to the FDA Commissioner and Associate Chief Counsel for Enforcement.
 Ms. Pendergast is also a board member of Impax Laboratories, Inc.